soc221b/vue-use-popperjs/document/index.md

 <<< @/snippets/basic-hook.vue

 ::: tip
-Vue-use-popperjs automatically add `.vue-use-popperjs-none` class when popper is hidden, you can add following css to hide poppers:
+Vue-use-popperjs automatically add `.vue-use-popperjs-none` class to popper when it is hidden, you can add following css to hide poppers:

 ```css
 .vue-use-popperjs-none {